 The growth of the internet has transformed our everyday lives and is an important part of our economy.
 The World Economic Forum’s (WEF) Global Technology Report 2014 cites the UK as having the best developed e-commerce in the world.

 But with greater openness, interconnection and dependency comes greater vulnerability.
 The National Security Strategy categorised cyber attacks as a Tier One threat to our national security, alongside international terrorism.
 The threat to our national security from cyber attacks is real and growing.
-Terrorists, rogue states and cyber criminals are among those targeting computer systems in the UK.
+Terrorists, hostile states and cyber criminals are among those targeting computer systems in the UK.

 - have built a Cyber Security Information Sharing Partnership with businesses to allow the government and industry to exchange information on cyber threats in a trusted environment

 - have reached agreement with industry on a series of guiding principles for internet service providers, setting out a best practice approach to help inform, educate and protect customers from online threats

 - have developed a Cyber Essentials scheme to give organisations a clear baseline to aim for to protect themselves against the most common cyber security threats and to advertise that they meet this standard: this is one of the ways we are working with industry on cyber security standards and principles

 - set up a National Cyber Crime Unit within the National Crime Agency in 2013 and dedicated cyber units in each of the 9 regional organised crime units (ROCUs)

 - have introduced a single reporting system for people to report financially motivated cyber crime through Action Fraud, the UK’s national 24/7 fraud and internet crime reporting centre - recording incidents of fraud centrally enables intelligence being gathered about crimes to be shared and analysed, resulting in more targeted enforcement action

 - investing £3 billion over 9 years into developing the next stage of national cyber capabilities, working with small businesses in the South West region and recruiting cyber specialists